 Some of their soaps do contain RSPO-certified sustainable palm oil.

-10. Earth Love
+8. Earth Love

 Give the earth some love with these all-natural, waste-free laundry tablets.
 Earth Love's formulations have been researched endlessly to give customers products that work and are waste-free — not an easy feat!
 The tables are small, easy to use, and super effective.
 They're made with powerhouse ingredients like Citric Acid, Sodium Carbonate, Sodium Borate, Sodium Percarbonate, which are all-natural and stain-fighting.

 Is DIY zero waste laundry detergent effective?

 This is a tough one for me.
-I love to make my own cleaning products, like this DIY all-purpose kitchen scrub + cleaner, this DIY bathroom Scrub, or even this DIY all-natural bleach alternative.
+I love to make my cleaning products, like this DIY all-purpose kitchen scrub + cleaner, this DIY bathroom Scrub, or even this DIY all-natural bleach alternative.

-And they never smell as good either.
-I know there are probably a ton of good ones out there, and if you have found one that works for you, please share in the comments below.
+And they never smell as good, either.
+I know there are probably many good ones out there, and if you have found one that works for you, please share it in the comments below.
 I'd love to hear from you.

 Going Zero Waste explained this perfectly in her article on the subject.
-It basically comes down to the fact that soap is made from natural oils and fats and detergents are made sans fat and oils.
+It comes down to the fact that soap is made from natural oils and fats and detergents are made sans fat and oils.
 It's the oils and fats that can make the DIY less effective.

 Zero waste laundry accessories

 Dryer balls are a more sustainable choice than dryer sheets, which are packed with nasty chemicals.
 They are single-use, can't be recycled, and end up polluting landfills.
-Dryer balls reduce drying time because they help to absorb some of the moisture from your clothes.
+Dryer balls reduce drying time because they help absorb moisture from your clothes.

-A Guppy Bag is a very innovative item that helps to reduce microplastics that break off of your synthetic clothes when you wash them.
+A Guppy Bag is a very innovative item that helps reduce microplastics that break off your synthetic clothes when you wash them.
 I have one and use it when I wash my yoga clothes.
 It's ONE way to reduce microplastics in your home.

 An eco-friendly hamper, like this one from Made Trade, is made from palm leaves and handwoven in by fair trade artisans in Bangladesh.
 They come in oval and round and are a simply gorgeous addition to any laundry space.
 Made Trade is one of the best Amazon Alternatives.

-How to choose zero waste laundry products
+How to choose zero waste laundry products?

 Other questions to ask:

-Are the ingredients biodegradable?
+- Are the ingredients biodegradable?
 Can they prove it?

-Are they septic safe?
+- Are they septic-safe?

-Do they test on animals?
+- Do they test on animals?

-Are the products free of animal by-products?
+- Are the products free of animal by-products?

-How are the products packaged, and is the packaging compostable or recyclable?
+- How are the products packaged, and is the packaging compostable or recyclable?

 Final tips for a zero waste laundry room

 If you need to dry clean a garment, look for a "wet cleaner" because they typically use steam and pure soap.
 For smaller loads, consider hand-washing; it's more eco-friendly.
-Try not to buy wrinkle-free clothes because they are often made with really harmful chemicals.
+Try not to buy wrinkle-free clothes because they are often made with harmful chemicals.

 Well, there you have it!
 What do you use to launder your clothes?
 I'd love to hear from you.

-If you found this post helpful, please help someone by sharing this article – sharing is caring 🙂 !
+If you found this post helpful, please help someone by sharing this article – Sharing is caring 🙂 !
 And for all your cleaning needs, take a quick peek at the brand directory.